AndreeaDRacovita/air-canvas/README.md

 # OpenCV: Virtual Paint

 Virtual Paint project built in Python with OpenCV.
+Use a webcam and basic OpenCV functions to add paint to the camera feed.